Capital punishment in Belarus

-Belarus is the only country in Europe that continues to carry out the death penalty.
-As of early 2025, capital punishment remains a legal penalty, with at least one execution confirmed in 2022 and a death sentence issued in 2024.
-The death penalty has been part of Belarus's legal system since its independence from the Soviet Union on August 25, 1991.
+Belarus is the only country in Europe that uses capital punishment.
+As of 2025, it remains a legal penalty, with at least one execution confirmed in 2022 and a death sentence issued in 2024.
+The death penalty has remained part of Belarusian law since independence from the Soviet Union in 1991.

-The current national constitution permits the death penalty for "especially grave crimes."
+The constitution permits the death penalty for "especially grave crimes".
 The list of capital offenses was expanded in 2023 to include high treason.

-A 1996 referendum on the issue saw 80.44% of voters support retaining the punishment; the Belarusian government consequently contends that the death penalty can only be abolished via another nationwide vote.
-Its continued use has drawn widespread condemnation from international organizations, including the United Nations, which criticize both the practice itself and the methods employed.
-The application of capital punishment is one of the main reasons for Belarus's exclusion from the Council of Europe.
+In a 1996 referendum, 80% of Belarusians voted to keep the punishment, and the Belarusian government says that this can be overturned only via another vote.
+The use of the death penalty and its methods were criticized by the United Nations.
+It is one of the reasons Belarus is excluded from the Council of Europe.

 History

-The Belarusian Democratic Republic, as the first Belarusian state, was too short-lived to establish a codified legal system, and thus, it held no specific legal position on the death penalty.
+The Belarusian Democratic Republic, as the first Belarusian state, was too short-lived to establish a codified legal system.

 Belarusian SSR

-Until 1928, Belarus operated under the Russian legal code.
-When Belarus enacted its own criminal code in 1928, it introduced the death penalty for 38 crimes.
-Significantly, this code described capital punishment as a temporary measure.
-Of these 38 offenses, only two were crimes against individuals: armed robbery and murder committed by a serviceman.
-Exceptions to the death penalty were made for pregnant women and individuals under 18 years old.
+Until 1928, Belarus used the Russian legal code.
+Its own 1928 criminal code introduced the death penalty for 38 crimes and described it as a temporary measure.
+Of these 38 offenses, only two were crimes against individuals: armed robbery and murder by a serviceman.
+Pregnant women and individuals under 18 were exempt from the punishment.
 A 1935 decree, effective until 1959, lowered the age limit for execution to 12.

-During the Great Purge, between 1935 and 1940, over 35,000 executions took place in Belarus, including 370 members of the literary intelligentsia.
-Additionally, an estimated 10,000 to 15,000 people were executed by the NKVD in prisons located in territories annexed after 1939.
+During the Great Purge, between 1935 and 1940, over 35,000 people were executed, including 370 members of the literary intelligentsia.
+An estimated 10,000 to 15,000 were executed by the NKVD in prisons located in territories annexed after 1939.

-In 1947, capital punishment was initially abolished, only to be reintroduced in 1950 for spies and traitors, and then in 1954 for aggravated murder.
-The 1960 Belarusian criminal code was adopted.
+In 1947, capital punishment was abolished, and was reintroduced in 1950 for spies and traitors, and then in 1954 for aggravated murder.
 In 1962, the death penalty was extended to bribery, and in 1965, the Presidium allowed its retroactive application to war criminals.
-Subsequent amendments to the code continued to broaden the list of capital offenses, including, for example, currency speculation.
+Later, the list of capital offenses was expanded to include crimes such as currency speculation.

 A 1987 case involved an individual sentenced to death who was subsequently acquitted after spending nearly 15 years in prison.
-Furthermore, another innocent man was executed prior to the apprehension of the actual perpetrator.
+During the investigation of serial killer Gennady Mikhasevich, an innocent man was wrongfully convicted and executed.